 ‘Death exists, not as the opposite, but as a part of life,’ Haruki Murakami wrote in Norwegian Wood.
 What stories do we tell ourselves about death and the dead?
 How do our ideas around death vary across cultures?

-For our seventh annual gala night of storytelling, we’re partnering with Arts Centre Melbourne for Asia TOPA to bring together 12 talented writers from across the region.
-Each of our writers will respond to our provocative (and slightly spooky) theme: Stories for the Dead.
+For our seventh annual gala night of storytelling, we’re partnering with Arts Centre Melbourne for Asia TOPA to bring together talented writers and artists from across the region.
+Each will respond to our provocative (and slightly spooky) theme: Stories for the Dead.

 Presented by the Wheeler Centre and Arts Centre Melbourne for Asia TOPA.